ppone/docs/integrations/nmi.md

-# Authorize.Net Integration
+# NMI Integration

-This document details how to connect the [Authorize.Net](https://authorize.net) payment gateway to accept payments and how our integration works.
+This document details how to connect the [NMI](https://nmi.com) (aka Network Merchants, LLC) payment gateway to accept payments and how our integration works.

 ## Capabilities

-The Authorize.Net payment gateway on Invoiced supports the following features:
+The NMI payment gateway on Invoiced supports the following features:

 - [Credit card payments](/docs/payments/card)
 - [ACH payments](/docs/payments/ach) (U.S. only)